 Multiple networks, subnets, gateways, and servers

 No matter how complex your existing setup is, the OpenVPN Access Server should integrate well.
-It is capable of sending specific IP addresses and ranges of traffic from a VPN client through the server, and sending client Internet traffic through the VPN tunnel as well, or not, depending on what you configure.
+It is capable of sending specific IP addresses and ranges of traffic from a VPN client through the server.
+It can also send client Internet traffic through the VPN tunnel depending on what you configure.
 It can forward traffic coming in through the VPN tunnel intended for another subnet through the specified gateway server (handled in the OS routing table).
 It can be used to connect multiple different networks together in a site-to-site setup.
-Access Servers can be connected with each other to give access to each other’s resources or VPN clients.
+Access Servers can be connected with each other to give access to resources or VPN clients.

 Basically, if it can be routed, the OpenVPN Access Server should be able to handle it.
-If in doubt please contact us and explain your situation so we can advise you further.
+If in doubt please contact us and we will be happy to assist you.

 Secure Internet traffic or contact limited-access systems

-An OpenVPN Access Server installed in a datacenter or cloud system can be used to secure your client devices’ Internet connection.
-If for example you are on a public network then it may be wise to ensure that all your Internet traffic goes into a secure encrypted VPN tunnel and to your own Access Server.
+If OpenVPN Access Server is installed in a data center or cloud system, it can be used to secure your client devices’ Internet connection.
+If, for example, you are on a public network you might want to ensure that all your Internet traffic goes into a secure encrypted VPN tunnel and to your own Access Server.
 From there the traffic can continue to its destination, and responses are sent back via the same path.
-This way programs and people snooping on the network you’re on can only see encrypted packets of data which are useless to them.
+This way programs and people snooping on the network you’re on can only see encrypted packets of data that are useless to them.